A Comprehensive Augmentation Framework for Anomaly Detection: Experiments

-{\bf Dataset.} The MVTec dataset \cite{bergmann2019mvtec} contains 15 classes including 5 classes of textures and 10 classes of objects.
+{\bf Dataset} Experiments in this paper are conducted on the MVTec \cite{bergmann2019mvtec} anomaly detection dataset.
+The MVTec dataset contains 15 classes including 5 classes of textures and 10 classes of objects.
 This dataset provides a training set with only normal images and a test set comprised of various anomalies.
 It provides pixel-level annotations which allow benchmarks for anomaly localization.

-{\bf Experimental settings.} All the images are resized to a size of \(256 \times 256\) before entering the network.
+{\bf Experimental settings} All the images are resized to a size of \(256 \times 256\) before entering the network.
 The training settings and the model choices mostly follow the previous work \cite{zavrtanik2021draem} to make a fair comparison, as this paper mainly focuses on improving performance through more comprehensive training data.
-We randomly split the training data in half and use them for training each network separately.
-It is worth noting that data is separated in parity order instead of upper and lower halves.
+We randomly split the training data in half and used them for training each network separately.
+The data collection process could store similar samples in near positions, so it is worth noting that the data is separated in parity order instead of upper and lower halves.
 Also, there is no indiscriminate use of image rotation (on anomaly-free images as a data augmentation method, not to simulate anomalies) to alleviate the overfitting issue.

-{\bf Metrics} The norm in benchmarking anomaly detection methods is to report the AUROC value.
-However, the anomaly detection problem is severely imbalanced, and AUROC may produce a less representative score \cite{vskvara2023auc}.
-We therefore additionally report the AP values to provide more representative benchmarks.
+{\bf Metrics} The norm in benchmarking anomaly detection methods is to report the AUROC score.
+Since the anomaly detection problem is severely imbalanced and AUROC may produce a less representative score \cite{vskvara2023auc}, we additionally report the AP score to provide more representative benchmarks.